withastro/roadmap/proposals/0052-fonts.md

 Defaults to `false`:

-- **Enabled**: Outputs a preload link tag and a style tag, without fallbacks (TODO: check if we should actually include fallbacks there as well)
+- **Enabled**: Outputs a preload link tag and a style tag, without fallbacks
 - **Disabled**: Output a style tag with fallbacks (generated using [fontaine](https://github.com/unjs/fontaine))

 ### cssVar